rvinowise/twitter_bot/README.md

 **"central_db"** - for the shared database, which distributes tasks among working nodes
 **"db_connection_string"** - your local database

+#### Usage
+Run the scraper with parameters "tasks 100", where 100 is the maximum desired amount of posts from the timelines.

 ### Competition of influencers (this manual may be obsolete)
 Bot ranks competitors according to their amount of followers and posts, results are shown in a google spreadsheet,